CID2020/CID2020.github.io/README.md

 ## Disclaimer

-The portfolio is 'stolen' from scrimba (https://scrimba.com/), my own change and design are coming soon.
+The portfolio is based on the project from scrimba (https://scrimba.com/)